kyma-project/community/concepts/observability-configurable-monitoring/02-agents.md

 - Outputs with buffer and retry management
 - Pluggable and extensible
 - Different deployment modes
-- Emerging K8S metrics community
+- Emerging Kubernetes metrics community
-- Native K8S support
+- Native Kubernetes support

 Cons:
-- A lot of aspects are already stable, however, the collector itself is not final yet from configuration perspective.
-Also most of the plugins are marked as stable.
-However, the metrics API itself is stable.
+- A lot of aspects are already stable, however, the collector itself is not final yet from a configuration perspective.
+Also, most of the plugins are marked as stable, and the metrics API itself is stable.

 ### Prometheus agent
-Prometheus is the mast famous tool for K8S when it comes to metrics.
+Prometheus is the most famous tool for Kubernetes when it comes to metrics.
 It is very mature and takes care of collection and storage.
-When running it in [agent mode](https://prometheus.io/blog/2021/11/16/agent/) it gets turned into a pure collector being stateless.
+When running it in [agent mode](https://prometheus.io/blog/2021/11/16/agent/), it turns into a pure collector being stateless.

 Pros:
 - Very mature
-- Support for prometheus format and pull approach as receiver
+- Support for Prometheus format and pull approach as receiver
-- Support for prometheus as output
+- Support for Prometheus as output
-- Part of CNCF and with that safe investment from license perspective
+- Part of CNCF and with that, safe investment from license perspective
-- Already in use, expertise is in the project already
+- Already in use at Kyma, expertise is in the project already
-- Native K8S support
+- Native Kubernetes support

 Cons:
-- not designed to be an agent only, there might be surprises
+- Not designed to be an agent only, there might be surprises
 - No support for OTLP
-- No pluggable pipeline mechanisms as only remotewrite is supported as output
+- No pluggable pipeline mechanisms because only remote write is supported as output

 ### CollectD
-[CollectD](https://collectd.org/) and potentially the [cassandra specific k8s port](https://docs.k8ssandra.io/components/metrics-collector/) is a well known metrics collector mainly for linux systems.
+[CollectD](https://collectd.org/) - and potentially the [cassandra-specific Kubernetes port](https://docs.k8ssandra.io/components/metrics-collector/) - is a well-known metrics collector mainly for Linux systems.

 Pros:
-- Performant as optimized for small devices
+- Performant, because it's optimized for small devices
 - Pluggable input and outputs

 Cons:
-- No support for OTLP (neither input/output)
+- No support for OTLP (neither input nor output)
-- No native K8S support, only by additional casandra specific elements
+- No native Kubernetes support, only with additional cassandra-specific elements
 - No pluggable pipeline concept

 ### vmAgent

-The [VictoriaMetrics agent](https://docs.victoriametrics.com/vmagent.html) is part of the VictoriaMetrics project and is a tiny but powerfull collector with the main use case of collecting from multiple source and pushing them to VictoriaMetrics.
-It is compatible with the prometheus format
+The [VictoriaMetrics agent](https://docs.victoriametrics.com/vmagent.html) is part of the VictoriaMetrics project and is a tiny but powerful collector.
+Its main use case is collecting metrics from multiple sources and pushing them to VictoriaMetrics.
+It is compatible with the Prometheus format.

 Cons:
 - No OTLP support
 - No pluggable pipelines

 ## Decision
 As the general observability strategy is based on OTLP, support for that as input and output is mandatory.
-Even considering the potential instability of the otel-collector, it shows that the big contributors are start using it in production already.
-As the metrics protocol is stable already, it is just a matter of time till all aspects are being marked as stable.
-As we plan to bring our own abstraction for supported scenarios, a beta API used underneath is acceptable.
+Even considering the potential instability of the OpenTelemetry Collector, it shows that the big contributors are using it in production already.
+As the metrics protocol in OpenTelemetry Collector is stable already, it is just a matter of time till all aspects are marked as stable.
+Because we plan to bring our own abstraction for supported scenarios, a beta API used underneath is acceptable.
-With that, the otel-collector will be used in the further concept.
+With that, the OpenTelemetry Collector will be used in the further concept.